 Beautiful scenery at Island Lake in Fernie.

-There’s nothing better than a long-weekend getaway!
-We travelled 3 hours from Calgary to Fernie for a change of scenery with some good friends.
-The Elk River and several nearby lakes make Fernie the perfect place to keep cool during a heat wave.
-A weekend isn’t quite long enough to experience all that this place has to offer, but we definitely made the most of it.
+Jen and I travelled to Fernie for a long-weekend getaway, meeting up with our friends Kevin and Allison once we arrived.
+There’s nothing better than a long weekend with good friends, and the three-hour drive from Calgary made for an easy change of scenery.
+With the Elk River and several nearby lakes, Fernie is the perfect place to cool off during a summer heat wave.
+A weekend isn’t long enough for everything this place has to offer, but we made the most of it.
 Here are some summer things to do in Fernie that’ll make you want to go back.

 Floating the Elk River is one of the most popular things to do in Fernie